ranja-sarkar/stats/statistical models/readme.md

 <img width="232" alt="mod" src="https://github.com/ranja-sarkar/stats/assets/101544669/64651d9a-486f-49ae-91a9-7b3749bdf42b">

-What's learned with a discriminative algorithm is the decision boundary (left of below figure) dividing the data space.
+What is learned with a discriminative algorithm is the decision boundary, dividing the data space.

-What's learned With a generative algorithm is the probability distribution of data (right of below figure).
+What is learned With a generative algorithm is the probability distribution of data.

 <img width="385" alt="5" src="https://github.com/user-attachments/assets/bcf6bbba-3972-4d52-aec1-613f4b3b85fc">